 - (a) The inspection and maintenance agreement, if applicable, must be approved by the City prior to approval, and recorded in the deed records of the office of the Clerk of the Superior Court of Pickens County, Georgia.
 The inspection and maintenance agreement shall identify, by name or official title, the person(s) responsible for carrying out the inspection and maintenance. - (b) Responsibility for the operation and maintenance of the stormwater management facility or practice, unless assumed by a governmental agency, shall remain with the property owner and shall pass to any successor owner.
 If portions of the land are sold or otherwise transferred, legally binding arrangements shall be made to pass the inspection and maintenance responsibility to the appropriate successors in title.

-These arrangements shall designate for each portion of the site, the person to be permanently responsible for its inspection and maintenance. - (c) As part of the inspection and maintenance agreement, a schedule shall be developed for when and how often routine inspection and maintenance will occur to ensure proper function of the stormwater management facility or practice, including their associated landscaping measures.
-The agreement shall also include plans for annual inspections to ensure proper performance of the facility between scheduled maintenance and shall also include remedies for the default thereof. - (d) In addition to enforcing the terms of the inspection and maintenance agreement, the City may also
+These arrangements shall designate for each portion of the site, the person to be permanently responsible for its inspection and maintenance.

-- enforce all of the provisions for ongoing inspection and maintenance in Chapter 26, Article IV. - (e) The City, in lieu of an inspection and maintenance agreement, may accept dedication of any existing or future stormwater management facility for maintenance, provided such facility meets all the requirements of this Ordinances and includes adequate and perpetual access and sufficient area, by easement or otherwise, for inspection and regular maintenance.
+- (c) As part of the inspection and maintenance agreement, a schedule shall be developed for when and how often routine inspection and maintenance will occur to ensure proper function of the stormwatermanagement facility or practice, including their associated landscaping measures.
+The agreement shall also include plans for annual inspections to ensure proper performance of the facility between scheduled maintenance and shall also include remedies for the default thereof. - (d) In addition to enforcing the terms of the inspection and maintenance agreement, the City may also enforce all of the provisions for ongoing inspection and maintenance in Chapter 26, Article IV. - (e) The City, in lieu of an inspection and maintenance agreement, may accept dedication of any existingor future stormwater management facility for maintenance, provided such facility meets all the requirements of this Ordinances and includes adequate and perpetual access and sufficient area, by easement or otherwise, for inspection and regular maintenance.

-Section 94-172 - Guarantee specifications.
+Section 94-172 - Guarantee Specifications.

-The developer or subdivider shall provide either one, or a combination of the following guarantees in the amounts and durations specified in this Division.
-Any expenses associated with the cost verification by the City shall be paid entirely by the developer or subdivider.
+The developer or subdivider shall provide either one, or a combination, of the following guarantees in the amounts and durations specified in this Division.
+Any expenses associated with the cost verification by the Cityshall be paid entirely by the applicant.

 - (a) Bond.
 Bond(s) shall be secured from a surety bonding company authorized to do business in the state.
-The bond shall be payable to the City Any expenses associated with the cost verification by the City shall be paid entirely by the developer or subdivider. - (b) Cash or equivalent security.
-The developer or subdivider shall deposit cash, an irrevocable letter of credit, or other instrument readily convertible into cash at face value, either with the City or in escrow with a financial institution designated as an official depository of the City. - (c) If cash or other instrument is deposited in escrow with a financial institution as provided above, then the developer or subdivider shall file with the City of Jasper an agreement between the financial institution and the developer or subdivider guaranteeing the following: - (1) That said escrow amount will be held in trust until released by the Zoning Official and may not be used or pledged by the developer or subdivider in any other transaction during the term of the escrow; and - (2) That in case of a failure on the part of the developer or subdivider to complete said improvements/maintenance, the financial institution shall, upon notification of the City to the financial institution of an estimate of the amount needed to complete the improvements, immediately pay to the City the funds estimated to complete the improvements, up to the full balance of the escrow account, or deliver to the City any other instruments fully endorsed or otherwise made payable in full to the City.
+The bond shall be payable to the City. - (b) Cash or equivalent security.
+The developer or subdivider shall deposit cash, an irrevocable letter of credit, or other instrument readily convertible into cash at face value, either with the City or in escrowwith a financial institution designated as an official depository of the City. - (c) If cash or other instrument is deposited in escrow with a financial institution as provided above, then the applicant shall file with the City of Jasper an agreement between the financial institution and the applicant guaranteeing the following: - (1) That said escrow amount will be held in trust until released by the Zoning Official and may not be used or pledged by the applicant in any other transaction during the term of the escrow; and - (2) That in case of a failure on the part of the developer or subdivider to complete said improvements/ maintenance, the financial institution shall, upon notification of the City to the financial institution of an estimate of the amount needed to complete the improvements, immediately pay to the City the funds estimated to complete the improvements, up to the fullbalance of the escrow account, or deliver to the City any other instruments fully endorsed or otherwise made payable in full to the City.